-Once you decide you need to hire a divorce lawyer in Houston, Texas, then you’ll need to find the best one to represent you.
+Once you decide you need to hire a divorce lawyer, then you’ll need to find the best one to represent you.
 Along with asking trusted family members and friends for recommendations, you should seek out a lawyer who has several years of experience in this field.
 You want someone who knows the laws thoroughly, is familiar with the local courts and has dealt with similar cases in the past.

 It’s also advisable to hire a law firm that exclusively handles family law.
 That way, you’ll know they are dedicated to this area of practice and it’s not just another one of their many, unrelated services, like it is at other law firms with multiple focuses.

 It’s a good idea to interview at least 2-3 divorce attorneys before you make a decision on whom to retain.
 Your lawyer should make you feel heard as well as secure in your case, so don’t settle for anything less.

-Our family law firm is dedicated to guiding families through divorce, which can be an emotionally overwhelming and tough journey for everyone involved.
+Our divorce law firm is dedicated to guiding families through divorce, which can be an emotionally overwhelming and tough journey for everyone involved.
 With our years of experience providing support to Houston families going through divorce, you can rest assured that you’ll have the best representation on your side.
 To learn more and see if we can help you, call us at (713) 333-4430 or contact us today to set up your confidential consultation.

 In some cases, divorcing spouses can reach an agreement about all relevant issues without a court hearing.
 This is often accomplished through mediation.
 In contentious cases, however, this is not possible.
 When a couple is unable to work out these issues on their own, their only option is to litigate the case in court.